Raman1121/Benchmarking-Synthetic-Data/README.md

 ./scripts/image_quality_metrics.sh
 ```

 **Important Note:** Calculating metrics like FID and KID can be computationally intensive and may lead to "Out of Memory" (OOM) errors, especially with large datasets.
-If you encounter this issue, you can use the memory-saving version of the script:- [Calculating Conditional Metrics](#calculating-conditional-metrics)
+If you encounter this issue, you can use the memory-saving version of the script:-

 ```bash
 cd Benchmarking-Synthetic-Data